IR Information Latest Financial Highlights

 Segment Sales Ratio

-Operating profit rose due to an increase in sales.
+Operating profit rose significantly due to a big increase in sales.

 In the licensing business, sales rose significantly, driven by the continued strategy of featuring a wide range of Sanrio characters and successful initiatives with global brands.
-In particular, growth was led by the apparel category, which benefited from partnerships with major fast fashion brands, and the toy category, which also featured a wide range of Sanrio characters.
+In particular, growth was led by the apparel category,which benefited from partnerships with fast fashion brands, and the toy category, which also featured a wide range of Sanrio characters.

 Operating profit increased due to sales growth.